-While you’re trying to save for your deposit, unfortunately you’ll have to forego some short-term pleasures for the long term-gains.
+While you’re trying to save for your deposit, unfortunately, you’ll have to forego some short-term pleasures for the long term gains.

-You’ll need to resist the temptation to buy all the latest gadgets and think about whether you really need all of those creature comforts – such as pay TV, magazine subscriptions, gym memberships and the rest – if they’re going to stand in the way of your property ownership dreams?
+You’ll need to resist the temptation to buy all the latest gadgets and think about whether you really need all of those creature comforts – such as pay-TV, magazine subscriptions, gym memberships and the rest – if they’re going to stand in the way of your property ownership dreams?

-While you’re trying to save a deposit, you should also avoid putting things on credit card or taking out loans while you’re in savings mode.
+While you’re trying to save a deposit, you should also avoid putting things on a credit card or taking out loans while you’re in savings mode.

 This is one of the biggest no-nos of all.